syl20bnr/spacemacs-elpa-mirror/melpa/org-sticky-header-readme.txt

 To install manually, put this file in your `load-path', require `org-sticky-header' in your init file, and run the same command.

-You probably want to add `org-sticky-func-mode' to your `org-mode-hook'.
+You probably want to add `org-sticky-header-mode' to your `org-mode-hook'.

-If `org-startup-indented' is enabled, the `org-sticky-header-prefix' will be automatically set to match the `org-indent-mode' prefixes; otherwise you may wish to customize it.
+By default, the line will be indented like a real headline.
+To change this, configure `org-sticky-header-prefix'.